jematson/SoftwareConstructionProject/Project2/README.txt

 ---Bine installation---
 In order to install and run Bine on your device, you must have MongoDB installed.
 Go to https://www.mongodb.com/docs/manual/installation/#mongodb-installation-tutorials to do this.
 It is a free and safe software.
+Next, you must download this GitHub repository to your machine and remove it from the zip drive if it is in one.
-Next, in your OS's terminal, you must navigate to the folder containing this document and run the following command:
+After that, in your OS's terminal, you must navigate to the folder containing this README document from the downloaded file and run the following command:

 node myServer.js